mabogiqwa/gauteng-undirected-graph/README.md

 The output includes the shortest distance and a step-by-step route.

+## Things to note
+The graph at the moment can be used for education purposes and the error rate of the larger graph ~32% is much higher than the error rate for the smaller graph ~19%.

 ## Data Representation for smaller graph

 Each location is indexed from 0 to 32, corresponding to: